dalke/Cedeless/_posts/2023-12-08-avalanche-numbers.md

 Scoring two goals in Game 7 of the Stanley Cup Final will make you pretty memorable.
 I could watch [this one](https://www.youtube.com/watch?v=JfJmtsxuU48) forever.

+EDIT 2024-02-28: Whoops, that one's from Game 5 (says it right in the title), which the Avalanche lost 4–1.
+But still: slapshots on the rush are sweet.

 ### #41: Craig Anderson

 Anderson was in Colorado for one full season and part of another, but his Game 3 shutout of the Sharks in the 2010 quarterfinals—and the [crowd reaction to him being named first star](https://www.youtube.com/watch?v=2-06bXkPaQE)—was pretty memorable.